qazxcdswe123/obsidian-hugo/content/Learn C in 1 Hour.md

 ## Memory
 ### Data Revisited
-One variable at a time is not enough, we need something to store lots of variable, we leads to a chunk of memory Here
+One variable at a time is not enough, we need something to store lots of variable(which leads to a chunk of memory).

+Here `array` comes in handy

 ### Function Revisited